 The Crime Scene and Evidence research area conducts exploration in relation to crime scene examination, evidence processing and recovery, scene investigation, standard operating procedures in crime scene practice and issues of crime scene contamination.

-This includes fingermark visualisation, fire investigation, forensic medicine and pathology and archaeology.
+This includes crime scene investigation, fingermark visualisation, BPA, fire investigation, forensic medicine, pathology and archaeology.

 The Crime Scene and Evidence research area is part of the Forensic & Investigative Sciences Research Group.